faizhasif/snake-validator/README.md

 ## Interacting with the project
 In your browser, navigate to `localhost` to verify that the server for this project is up and running correctly.

+The 2 exposed API can be accessed at the following URL New Game - `localhost/api/new`
+Validate - `localhost/api/validate`